donkirkby/shibumi-games/README.md

 ## Installing Shibumi Games
-Even though Shibumi Games has a graphical display, it is a regular Python package, so you can install it with `pip install shibumi-games`.
+Even though Shibumi Games has a graphical display, it is a regular Python package, so you can install it with `pip install shibumi`.
 If you haven't installed Python packages before, read Brett Cannon's [quick-and-dirty guide].

 Then run it with the `shibumi` command.